 COVID-19pandemic and their employees.
 Based on our preliminary analysis of the CARES Act, the benefits we expect to recognize include:

 COVID-19pandemic continues beyond 2020.
-Based on our current and expected economic outlook and our current and expected funding needs, we believe that the borrowing capacity under our current credit facilities allows us to meet our ongoing operating requirements, fund necessary capital expenditures and satisfy our debt service requirements for at least the next twelve months, including the working capital deficit at March 31, 2020.
-Based on our current assessment, we believe that we have the ability to meet our obligations as they come due for a year from the issuance of the financial statements.
+Based on our current and expected economic outlook and our current and expected funding needs, we believe that the borrowing capacity under our current credit facilities allows us to meet our ongoing operating requirements, fund necessary capital expenditures and satisfy our debt service requirements for at least the next twelve months, including the working capital deficit at June 30, 2020.
+Based on our current assessment, we believe that we have the ability to meet our obligations as they come due for one year from the issuance of these financial statements.

 We continue to review and consider any available potential benefit under the CARES Act for which we qualify.
 We cannot predict the manner in which such benefits or any of the other benefits described herein will be allocated or administered and we cannot assure you that we will be able to access such benefits in a timely manner or at all.
 If the U.S. government or any other governmental authority agrees to provide such aid under the CARES Act or any other crisis relief assistance it may impose certain requirements on the recipients of the aid, including restrictions on executive officer compensation, dividends, prepayment of debt, limitations on debt and other similar restrictions that will apply for a period of time after the aid is repaid or redeemed in full.